 When comparing teams and their roles in Kanban vs Scrum vs Scrumban, the latter takes a middle ground.
 It works great for both – teams that are cross-functional or not.
-Scrumban does not define any specific roles to be used but allows for the team to decide if and what roles should be added.
-Therefore each team can pick and choose what is the best for them.
+Scrumban does not define any specific roles to be used but allows the team to decide if and what roles should be added.
+Therefore each team can pick and choose what is best for them.

 Planning and Estimation

 The team chooses when to hold a planning session in Kanban.
 It usually happens when a part of the product is finished or when the planning trigger activates.
 Either way, at this time, the team sits down and fills the backlog with new tasks to complete.
 Here, they can also choose to use estimation to have more predictability for the process.
 Kanban teams estimate in two ways – using time units or making all the tasks the same size and then calculating the time needed using lead and cycle time metrics.

 In Scrum, planning and estimation are done based on the iteration length (sprint).
 Before a new iteration can begin, the Product Owner plans which tasks should be completed and sits down with the team to estimate the time needed to complete them.
 If, during the estimation, it becomes clear that there is too much work for the allocated time, work items are divided into smaller items.

 Planning in Scrumban is done on demand.
 Once the planning trigger activates, the team sits down and plans work items for the next iteration.
 Team velocity is used to determine how many tasks the team will be able to complete during an iteration.
 Thus the team only adds that number of tasks to their backlog.
 For long-term goals, Scrumban teams use bucket-size planning.